powershell1/LineClone/README.md

 # WebChat
 ### Q&A
 Q: Pont of this?<br />
-A: Point of this project is web chat but anything you send will store for a lifetime unilt the world end, the server shutdown<br />
+A: Point of this project is web chat but anything you send will store for a lifetime until the world end, the server shutdown<br />
 Q: Why should I use this?<br />
 A: This webchat won't automatically delete files or upload limit ( I use free hosting the size limit of the server is 1GB )<br />
 ### How to use it?
 You can download this project and run `node index.js` the server will start and you can visit `localhost` or you can visit this website https://websitechat.powershell1.repl.co/<br />
 #### ⚠️ Make sure you didn't run any server on port 80 ⚠️
 ### How do I create?
+#### ⚠️ If you want to chat with friends with self-hosting you need to use `Hamachi, Radmin VPN` ⚠️
-I create this by `express, express-ws and uuid` ( Example is minimize version no file upload ), to create a server first we need to require express and open it to port 80
+I create this by `express, express-ws and uuid` ( Example is minimizing version no file upload ), to create a server first we need to require express and open it to port 80
 ```javascript
 // (Server)
 const express = require("express");